PundiAI/FunctionX-EGF/applications/inquiry_proposal_applicants/ve-swap.md

 Previous Works: https://github.com/Oracle-DAO

-The team is pseudo-anonymous but is willing to share more information/KYC details with FunctionX team.
+The team is pseudo-anonymous but is willing to share more information/KYC details privately with FunctionX team.

 ### **Ecosystem Fit/Impact**